Top 10 Snowboard Parks in Norway

-Rauland offers three alpine ski resorts, 150 kilometers of cross-country tracks and fun winter activities such as tobogganing.
+Rauland offers three alpine ski resorts, 93 miles of cross-country tracks and fun winter activities such as tobogganing.

 Geilo offers a selection of family-friendly slopes, some of which are floodlit at night.
 Hundreds of kilometres of cross-country trails await.

 Hemsedal is one of the top ski resorts in Northern Europe.
 Snow conditions are stable, and the resort boasts plenty of ski lifts and slopes.